37 Filipino Foods to Try in 2025

 via Canva

 Pinakbet is a popular Filipino food from the northern Ilocos region.
-It is made with various on-hand vegetables like eggplant, green beans, okra, tomatoes and pork belly in a fermented fish paste or shrimp paste.
+It is made with various on-hand vegetables, such as eggplant, green beans, okra and tomatoes, and pork belly in a fermented fish paste or shrimp paste.

 Pinakbet is one of the simpler and healthier Filipino foods and a classic go-to at restaurants or for family meals.
 The name translates to “shriveled,” referring to the way that the vegetables shrivel after cooking for a long time on low heat.